jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 This is still a very simple example, but you can see how this technique could be used to encapsulate more complicated ideas into scripts with cleaner interfaces.

-However, once you want to package your application for others to use, or develop lots of complicated options that need explaining and option parsing this can get messy and repetitive.
+However, once you want to package your application for others to use or develop lots of complicated options that need explaining and option parsing this can get messy and repetitive.
 I've found that the best way to create powerful and well documented applications and utilities in Ruby is to use Thor.